Kirsten Noack Kirsten Noack

 Pema Chödrön’s ‘How We Live Is How We Die’ and 3 Ways to Notice Impermanence

 In buddhism, a bardo specifically refers to the transition period between life and death.
-In practice though, our whole life can be seen as a bardos with a beginning, middle and end.
+In practice though, our whole life can be seen as a bardo with a beginning, middle and end.
 If you apply that concept on a micro level, you can even start to use the concept of a bardo as a metaphor for the various events in a single day.
 As Pema Chodron elucidates, ‘we are always in a bardo because impermanence never takes a break.’ (p.
 12).

 One benefit to this practice is if I can really be with the moment by viewing it as a whole lifetime, I might be enamored, grateful or joyous for things which I previously took for granted.